Is there life after death? Have you ever wondered, “What happens after we physically die?”

 This second resurrection occurs at the Final Judgment.
 This judgment is called the Great White Throne Judgment.
 It comes at the end of time following the millennial reign of Jesus (Rev. 20:4–6, 11-15)

-- The second resurrection is for the unsaved) will also experience “the second death”
+- The second resurrection is for the unsaved, who will experience “the second death”

 - This second death is eternal separation from God (Rev. 20:14–15)